The Survival Bandit Problem: Practical Performance of the Algorithms Introduced

 In Figures \ref{fig:smab:long_full4} and \ref{fig:smab:long_full55}, we eventually study if some better performance can be achieved by traditional algorithms when the budget is large, i.e. of the order of $\log T$.

-It comes as no surprise that in some cases, like in Figure \ref{fig:smab:long_full4}, with such a large budget, the ruin never happens, as we can see in Table \ref{tab:proportion_ruins}.
+In Figure~\ref{fig:smab:long_full4}, we take the setting of Figure~\ref{fig:smab:long_full1} with arm distributions $\{F^{(1)}, F^{(2)}, F^{(3)}\}$, but we increase the budget from $B = 9$ to $B = 30$.
+Previously, MTS suffered from many ruins and its survival regret was the largest among all the algorithms studied.
+In the same setting but with such a large budget, the ruin never happens, as we can see in Table \ref{tab:proportion_ruins}.
 Therefore, it is natural that MTS, which has the best theoretical and practical performance in this case, outperforms the other algorithms.
 Nevertheless, please note that the survival regret of EXPLOIT-UCB-DOUBLE, whatever the parameter $n$, is comparable to the performance of UCB.
 Another fact is that, the lower the parameter $n$ of EXPLOIT-UCB-DOUBLE, the more it explores and as a consequence, EXPLOIT-UCB-DOUBLE performs better in this case when the parameter $n$ is small.

 Please note that in some settings though, even such a large budget cannot prevent the ruin from happening.
 Looking carefully at Figure \ref{fig:smab:long_full55}, for which the budget is still set to $B = 30$ and the arm distributions are $\{F^{(9)}, F^{(10)}, F^{(3)}\}$, it is clear that the stronger the exploration, the larger the survival regret.
 In this setting, the arm expectations are very small, and therefore, a lack of exploitation leads to very frequent ruins.
 In this setting, EXPLOIT-UCB is the only algorithm which suffers a ruin less than for half of the simulations, while the proportion of ruins of EXPLOIT-UCB-DOUBLE is around $0.57$ (whatever the parameter $n$).
 This is in stark contrast to UCB and MTS, which suffer a proportion of ruins around $0.68$ and $0.76$ respectively.